sedol1339/files/papers.md

     - Grapheme-to-Phoneme (G2P) conversion is an important problem in both the areas of ASR and TTS.
 In the case of ASR, the true vocabulary is often dynamic in nature.
 This means that new words, or new pronunciation candidates for existing words may need to be added to the system on a regular basis.
 Analogous problems arise in the case of TTS (IMO not a clear explanation why do we need G2P).
 	- We introduce Phonetisaurus, an open-source G2P conversion toolkit.
 We syntesize the most effective components of previously proposed solutions in the literature, with a clear focus on achieving a balance between speed, accuracy and flexibility.

+Zhang, Y., Chan, W., & Jaitly, N. (2016).
+Very Deep Convolutional Networks for End-to-End Speech Recognition. arXiv, 1610.03022.
+Retrieved from https://arxiv.org/abs/1610.03022v1

+    - The seq2seq model with attention sidesteps the complicated machinery developed for classical ASR, because it is not restricted by the classical independence assumptions of HMM and CTC models.
+	- While very deep CNNs have been successfully applied to ASR, recently there have been several advancements in the CV community on very deep CNNs hat have not been explored in the speech community.
+	- In our deep CNN speech model based on Listen, Attend and Spell (LAS) we use 1x1 convolutions (Network-in-Network), BN, ResNets, and Convolutional LSTM that use convolutions to replace the inner products within the LSTM unit.
+The model learns to transcribe an audio sequence to a word sequence, one character at a time.
+	- We experiment with the WSJ ASR task and achieve 10.5% WER without any dictionary or language.

+Chorowski, J., & Jaitly, N. (2016).
+Towards better decoding and language model integration in sequence to sequence models. arXiv, 1612.02695.
+Retrieved from https://arxiv.org/abs/1612.02695v1

+	- Seq2seq ASR  networks can typically be decomposed into modules that implement stages of a data processing pipeline: an encoding module that transforms its inputs into a hidden representation, a decoding (spelling) module which emits target sequences and an attention module that computes a soft alignment between the hidden representation and the targets.
+This discriminative training mode is fundamentally different from the generative "noisy channel" formulation used to build classical SOTA ASR systems.
+Discriminative training allows seq2seq models to focus on the most informative features.
+However, it also increases the risk of overfitting to those few distinguishing characteristics.
+	- We analyse an attention-based seq2seq ASR system that directly transcribes recordings into characters.
+	- We observe two shortcomings: overconfidence in its predictions (that reduces the diversity of transcripts obtained using beam search) and a tendency to produce incomplete transcriptions when LMs are used (model skips some words and jump to another place in the recording).
+The problem of incomplete transcripts is especially apparent when external LMs are used.
+	- TODO

 Deri, A., & Knight, K. (2016).
 Grapheme-to-Phoneme Models for (Almost) Any Language.
 ResearchGate, 399–408. doi: 10.18653/v1/P16-1038

     - Grapheme-to-phoneme (G2P) models are typically language-specific.
 They are trained on a pronunciation dictionary consisting of word-pronunciation pairs.
 Building such a dictionary for a new language is both time-consuming and expensive, because it requires expertise in both the language and a notation system like the International Phonetic Alphabet.
     - Using data scraped from Wiktionary, we clean and normalize pronunciation dictionaries for 531 languages.
 	- We develop a language-independent distance metric between IPA (International Phonetic Alphabet) phonemes.
 	- We create two sets of g2p models for "high resource" languages and adapt them to low-resource languages through output mapping and training data mapping.

+Toshniwal, S., Tang, H., Lu, L., & Livescu, K. (2017).
+Multitask Learning with Low-Level Auxiliary Tasks for Encoder-Decoder Based Speech Recognition. arXiv, 1704.01631.
+Retrieved from https://arxiv.org/abs/1704.01631v2

+	- Traditional ASR systems include components like frame classifiers, phonetic acoustic models, lexicons (which may or may not be learned from data), and LMs.
+Recently, completely integrated end-to-end training approaches, where all parameters are learned jointly using a loss at the final output level, have become viable and popular.
+Typical end-to-end models are based on RNN encoder-decoders or CTC-based models.
+However, end-to-end training is less interpretable and ignores potentially useful domain-specific information about intermediate representations, as well as existing intermediate levels of supervision.
+	- We use a multitask learning approach that combines the final task loss (log loss on the output labels) with losses corresponding to lower-level tasks applied on lower layers.
+We demonstrate this approach on an attention-based encoder-decoder LSTM character-level ASR model (fig. 1).
+	- We use phoneme-level supervision obtained from the word-level transcriptions and pronunciation dictionary.
+Also, we apply sub-phonetic type of supervision at the frame level, as shown in Figure 1, using state alignments obtained from a standard HMM-based system.
+	- Results on Switchboard and CallHome show consistent improvements over baseline attention-based models.
+We obtain the best performance with a combination of 2 tasks: a phoneme decoder and frame-level state loss.
+Analysis of model training and performance suggests that the addition of auxiliary tasks can help in either optimization or generalization.

 Peters, B., Dehdari, J., & van Genabith, J. (2017).
 Massively Multilingual Neural Grapheme-to-Phoneme Conversion. arXiv, 1708.01464.
 Retrieved from https://arxiv.org/abs/1708.01464v1